thekevinbrown/react-native-schemes-manager/README.md

 Some Debug schemes will use the packager and some will use the JavaScript code that is bundled into the app itself.
 If you want a Debug scheme to use the bundled code, add the name of the scheme to the `bundledDebugSchemes` array.
 This configuration will cause the "Preflight" scheme to go through the bundling step in the build process, while the "Staging" scheme will skip this step.

+If your Xcode project is not in a directory called, "ios".
+You can specify the directory using a `--ios-project-dir` command line argument.
+See below for an example.

 ## What Then?

 The package is able to do three things: